Free Classroom Pilot

 3

 Red cells mark the highest-leverage targets.
+The T1 row (separated above) is a Newton-bridge item that surfaces at-rest-instant reasoning carrying over from kinematics into force diagrams; it is scored individually but never independently flagged.
 Your class heatmap is generated from your students' responses and delivered within 48 hours of class completion.

 Your setup time: under 5 minutes